valkey-io/valkey-doc/docs/management/scaling.md

 * Create a new tab in your terminal application.
 * Enter the `cluster-test` directory.
 * Create a directory named `7006`.
-* Create a redis.conf file inside, similar to the one used for the other nodes but using 7006 as port number.
+* Create a valkey.conf file inside, similar to the one used for the other nodes but using 7006 as port number.
-* Finally start the server with `../redis-server ./redis.conf`
+* Finally start the server with `../valkey-server ./valkey.conf`

 At this point the server should be running.

-Now we can use **redis-cli** as usual in order to add the node to the existing cluster.
+Now we can use **valkey-cli** as usual in order to add the node to the existing cluster.

-    redis-cli --cluster add-node 127.0.0.1:7006 127.0.0.1:7000
+    valkey-cli --cluster add-node 127.0.0.1:7006 127.0.0.1:7000

 As you can see I used the **add-node** command specifying the address of the new node as first argument, and the address of a random existing node in the cluster as second argument.

-In practical terms redis-cli here did very little to help us, it just sent a `CLUSTER MEET` message to the node, something that is also possible to accomplish manually.
-However redis-cli also checks the state of the cluster before to operate, so it is a good idea to perform cluster operations always via redis-cli even when you know how the internals work.
+In practical terms valkey-cli here did very little to help us, it just sent a `CLUSTER MEET` message to the node, something that is also possible to accomplish manually.
+However valkey-cli also checks the state of the cluster before to operate, so it is a good idea to perform cluster operations always via valkey-cli even when you know how the internals work.

 Now we can connect to the new node to see if it really joined the cluster:

 ```
-redis 127.0.0.1:7006> cluster nodes
+valkey 127.0.0.1:7006> cluster nodes
 3e3a6cb0d9a9a87168e266b0a0b24026c0aae3f0 127.0.0.1:7001 master - 0 1385543178575 0 connected 5960-10921
 3fc783611028b1707fd65345e763befb36454d73 127.0.0.1:7004 slave 3e3a6cb0d9a9a87168e266b0a0b24026c0aae3f0 0 1385543179583 0 connected
 f093c80dde814da99c5cf72a7dd01590792b783b :0 myself,master - 0 0 0 connected